MinecraftWars/Gringotts/doc/configuration.md

 Globally enable use of specific kinds of vault:
 * `container` Enable the use of container vaults: chests, dispensers and furnaces.
 If this is `false`, only player's inventory and/or enderchests will serve as a player "vault".
 * `enderchest` Enable use of enderchest as vault for players globally.
 The permission `gringotts.usevault.enderchest` may still be used to disable this on a per-player/world basis.

+---

+    balance:
+      show-inventory: true
+      show-vault: true

+Show or hide messages information in inventory and vault balance, in addition to total balance.
+Disable these if you'd like your balance messages to be less verbose.

 Localization and message customization